Water is life. The more water that we can store around the homestead, the better.

 This system is cost-effective and easy to make, so spread them around your homestead.
 With multiple rain barrels, you’ll have plenty of clean, pure water.

-Morgan Garcia lives on an urban homestead with her husband, infant daughter, and two dogs in Texas.
+Morgan Rogue lives on an urban homestead with her husband, infant daughter, and two dogs in Texas.